Hynexly

 3. Are the explanations consistent with what the financial statements show?

 If management says demand is strong but inventory, margins, or receivables are deteriorating, that tension matters.
 If management says growth is broad-based but the business is becoming more concentrated, that matters too.
 MD&A is not useful because it is objective.
-It is useful because it reveals how management wants investors to interpret the year.
+It is useful because it reveals how management wants the market to interpret the year.

 The audited financial statements still decide the argument